 - Lift-off head – This is a basic shredder where the shredder part sits on top of the bin.
-To get access to the bin you need to lift-off the head.
-The downside of a lift-off head shredder is that paper shreds that are left behind in the blades can fall on the floor when you lift-off the head.
-Secondly, these shredders are top-heavy and therefore there is a higher risk that the shredder might tip over.
+To get access to the bin, you need to lift-off the head.
+The downside of a lift-off head shredder is that paper shreds left behind in the blades can fall on the floor when you lift-off the head.
+Secondly, these shredders are top-heavy, and therefore there is a higher risk that the shredder might tip over.

 9. Paper shredders without wastebasket

-A shredder without a wastebasket is budget-friendly, compact and easy to store in a cupboard or desk drawer.
+A shredder without a wastebasket is budget-friendly, compact, and easy to store in a cupboard or desk drawer.
 These ‘head only’ shredder only contains the top part of the shredder that includes the motor, this means that it doesn’t contain a compartment or basket for the shredded paper particles.
-Therefore you need to place the shredder on top of a container, such as a trash can prior to shredding.
-Most of these shredders are equipped with an extendable arm to make sure the top part fits on most wastebaskets.
+Therefore you need to place the shredder on top of a container, such as a trash can, before shredding.
+Most of these shredders are equipped with an extendable arm to make sure the top part fits most wastebasket.

-Please be aware that this type of shredder is only recommended for incidental shredding and is not capable of shredding higher volumes.
-Also, most of these shredders are only categorized as strip-cut and thus not advised for shredding confidential documents.
-Lastly, these shredders without basket are the least safe shredders to use.
+Please be aware that this type of shredder is only recommended for incidental shredding and cannot shredding higher volumes.
+Most of these shredders are only categorized as strip-cut and thus not advised for shredding confidential documents.
+Lastly, these shredders without baskets are the least safe shredders to use.

 10. Manual paper shredders

-The most minimal type of shredder is a manual shredder, that is also known as a ‘hand shredder’, ‘hand crank shredder’ or ‘hand-powered shredder’.
-This portable and compact shredder fits easily in your drawer, at a shelf or on your desk.
-Because these shredders work manually, there is no need for electricity to power the shredder so you can basically shred anywhere.
+The most minimal type of shredder is a manual shredder, also known as a ‘hand shredder,’ ‘hand crank shredder’ or ‘hand-powered shredder.’
+This portable and compact shredder fit easily in your drawer, on a shelf, or on your desk.
+Because these shredders work manually, there is no need for electricity to power the shredder so that you can shred anywhere.
 You turn a knob or handle to shred a document with the hand shredder.